LoopKit/loopdocs/docs/faqs/FAQs.md

 Your Loop app will also die immediately if their developer account is not renewed or expires.

 Moral of the story, out of all the ways to save money...borrowing someone's developer account is not a good place to save money.
-You could find yourself unexpectedly without a Loop app without notice.
+You don't want your Loop app to suddenly stop working.

 ## How can I find a compatible pump? supplies?